baotianyoutai/portfolio/README.md

 ### 3.AI for Suggestion Triage and Assignment(_March 2025 - May 2025_)
 - [Background]
 Head office personnel currently receive requests and improvement proposals, identified by branch office staff during their daily operations, through a dedicated suggestion board system.
 Over the past four years, this system has accumulated approximately 4,000 entries.
-The responsible personnel requested an AI solution to automate two key tasks: 1) identifying whether newly submitted suggestions duplicate existing ones, and 2) assigning these suggestions to the appropriate department for response.
+The responsible personnel requested an AI solution to automate two key tasks:<br>
+1.identifying whether newly submitted suggestions duplicate existing ones.<br>
+2.assigning these suggestions to the appropriate department for response.<br>
 - [AI process]
-An AI system was developed, comprising two primary agents:
+An AI system was developed, comprising two primary agents:<br>
-1.A Duplicate Detection Agent to identify recurring suggestions.
+1.A Duplicate Detection Agent to identify recurring suggestions.<br>
-2.A Department Assignment Agent to allocate suggestions to the relevant department.
+2.A Department Assignment Agent to allocate suggestions to the relevant department.<br>
 - [Evaluation Process]
 The application's workflow involves storing designated evaluation CSV files in Google Cloud Storage (GCS).
 These files are then read as blobs into temporary files within the Streamlit interface, and the actual writing of this data is triggered by a button press.
 - [Operational Process]